 - bring a copy of documents presented with your visa application (if applicable) and keep these documents with your passport.

-- Have your CDC card as a photo on your phone as backup.
+- have your CDC card as a photo on your phone as backup.

-We usually ask students to arrive at Rome Fiumicino Leonardo da Vinci airport.
+Please note that we usually ask students to arrive at Rome Fiumicino Leonardo da Vinci airport.
 For information about the airport procedures, please visit the airport website at https://www.adr.it/web/aeroporti-di-roma-en/covid-19

 Thanks to the Association of American Colleges and University Programs in Italy (AACUPI), students from AACUPI schools can benefit from a special track and dedicated space for administrative and health procedures that have been reserved for them at the Fiumicino airport.